Professional Systems for Effective Cybersecurity Incident Management

 🎯 Strategic imperatives for professional incident handling:

-• Business continuity as competitive advantage: While your competitors struggle with days-long outages during cyberattacks, robust incident handling enables rapid restoration of critical services and maintains your market position.
+Business continuity as competitive advantage: While your competitors struggle with days-long outages during cyberattacks, solid incident handling enables rapid restoration of critical services and maintains your market position.

 24 hours – delays can lead to million-euro fines and personal liability for management.